-Johann von Goethe, writer and philosopher, admitted at the age of seventy-five that he had only known four weeks of happiness.
+Johann von Goethe, writer, philosopher, admitted at the age of seventy-five that he had only known four weeks of happiness.
 There are many believers, some victims of suffering, who could say the same.

 In his book Jesus Man of Joy, Sherwood Wirt celebrated joy this way: “Joy is more than…earthly pleasure, more than what we call happiness.
 Joy is the enjoyment of God and the good things that come from the hand of God… For many, pleasure and happiness are but fleeting experiences.
 But joy!
 Now we move into a different dimension…Joy is not happiness, it is the joy of salvation, the exultation of God’s Spirit in men and women, ‘good measure, pressed down, shaken together and running over.’
 Joy becomes the ecstasy of eternity in a soul that has made peace with God.”
 1

 Joy is not mere happiness.
 Joy is often accompanied by a recognition of the lack of joy in the world, and the haunting notion that we are but passing through, pressing toward something greater than ourselves.
-Joy gives us the ability to delight in life and the strength to carry on, even in the midst of hardship.
+Joy is what gives us the strength to enjoy life and carry on, even in the midst of hardship.

 Jesus didn’t create joy to be half-hearted, partial, or merely wished for.